krishauser/Klampt/Cpp/docs/Tutorials/Run-a-simulation-Cpp.md

 # Klamp't Tutorial: Run a simulation with C++ API

 In this tutorial we learn how to run a simulation, interact with the simulated robot via the poser, and to simulate paths and trajectories.
-It is assumed that you have already successfully Install Klampt ([Linux](Documentation/Tutorials/Install-Linux.md),  [Windows](Documentation/Tutorials/Install-Windows.md),  [Mac](Documentation/Tutorials/Install-Mac.md))
+It is assumed that you have already successfully installed Klampt.

 Difficulty: easy